 SummitStone Health Partners places high importance on being a place where our all our staff, clients, and partners are comfortable.
 For decades, SummitStone has had committees focused on this work.
 Our current committee is J.E.D.I.S.
 (Justice, Equity, Diversity and Inclusion at SummitStone).
 J.E.D.I.S. is comprised of staff members from across our agency, as well as a consumer voice.
 Its purpose is to examine our system and propose any improvements necessary to make our agency just, equitable, diverse and inclusive for all.

-- Internal, staff focus
+- Internal, staff focus and support

 SummitStone Health Partners prioritizes justice, equity, diversity, and inclusion.
 We know that these values are essential for us to fulfill our mission of providing unsurpassed behavioral health services, including prevention, intervention, and treatment.